Salary Calculator - Convert Hourly, Monthly and Yearly Pay

 - Schedule changes: compare the pay impact of changing hours per week or days per week.

-- Time off planning: estimate how vacation days and public holidays change your effective earned equivalent.
+- Time off planning: estimate how unpaid vacation days and public holidays change your annual pay.

 How to set the inputs well

 - Use the pay period that truly matches the amount you entered.
-If you type a weekly amount, we treat it as standard weekly pay before any time off adjustment.
+If you type a weekly amount, we treat it as the pay for one week of your normal schedule.

 - Hours per week should reflect the schedule behind that pay amount, not an ideal or future schedule.

-- Days per week matter for daily conversions and for the time off adjustment, so keep that assumption realistic.
+- Days per week matter for daily conversions and for the unpaid time off factor, so keep that assumption realistic.

-- Vacation days and public holidays should reflect the days you actually want to subtract from the working year.
+- Vacation days and public holidays should reflect the days you actually take off.
+They only reduce your annual salary when time off is set to unpaid.

 Common mistakes to avoid